EthereumAIFoundation/explorer/web3j-app/docs/source/abi.rst

 - String -> string and address types
 - List<> -> dynamic/static array

-BigInteger types have to be used for numeric types, as numeric types in Ethereum are 256 bit integer values.
+BigInteger types have to be used for numeric types, as numeric types in EthereumAI are 256 bit integer values.

-`Fixed point types <http://solidity.readthedocs.io/en/develop/abi-spec.html#types>`_ have been defined for Ethereum, but are
+`Fixed point types <http://solidity.readthedocs.io/en/develop/abi-spec.html#types>`_ have been defined for EthereumAI, but are
-`not currently implemented in Solidity <https://github.com/ethereum/solidity/issues/409>`_, hence web3j does not currently support them (they were provided in versions prior to 3.x).
+`not currently implemented in Solidity <https://github.com/ethereumai/solidity/issues/409>`_, hence web3j does not currently support them (they were provided in versions prior to 3.x).
 Once available in Solidity, they will be reintroduced back into the web3j ABI module.